FamilOrujov/llm-finetuning-lab/llama3-financial-sentiment-analysis-ft-unsloth/README.md

 I chose the [Financial Sentiment Analysis](https://www.kaggle.com/datasets/sbhatti/financial-sentiment-analysis)  dataset from Kaggle for several strategic reasons:

 1. **Real-World Diversity**: The dataset contains ~5.8K samples spanning earnings calls, financial news, Twitter/X posts, and analyst reports.
-This diversity is crucial — a model trained only on formal news would fail on casual market commentary like *"$TSLA to the moon 🚀"*.
+This diversity is crucial — a model trained only on formal news would fail on casual market commentary like *"$TSLA to the moon"*.

 2. **Clean 3-Class Labels**: Positive, Negative, and Neutral.
 This mirrors how actual financial analysts think.
 No ambiguous 5-star scales or continuous scores — just clear, actionable classifications.

 3. **Challenging Class Imbalance**: With 53.6% Neutral, 31.7% Positive, and only 14.7% Negative samples, the dataset reflects real-world financial text distribution.
 Most market commentary is factual (neutral).
-The scarcity of negative samples makes the model work harder to learn bearish signals — exactly the kind of challenge that separates good models from great ones.
+The scarcity of negative samples makes the model work harder to learn bearish signals, exactly the kind of challenge that separates good models from great ones.

 4. **Appropriate Scale**: At ~5.2K training samples, this dataset is small enough to fine-tune on free Colab GPUs in minutes, yet large enough to achieve meaningful generalization.
 It's the perfect proving ground for demonstrating efficient fine-tuning techniques.